 A sound experiment with Ariel Bustamante

 Would you come to Stockholm to work with me on another Transit in the House of Cancer?
-I’d love if you could come when Eiko is here.
-I’m trying to have Nina coincide with her too during a week in late November.
-I imagine that you could stay on after they leave, and we could then spend time with the recordings from my conversations with them as source material for us to finally construct the cave.
-Maybe we could enroll someone else in the practice of escucha too and rehearse a new Transit for the Listening Room and the February Seedbox final online event.
+You know I tried so hard to have Eiko, Nina and you coincide during a week in late November but since this was impossible, and Turba Tol Hol-Hol Tol now has our full attention, I imagine that you and I will return to the recordings of my conversations with them as source material for us to finally construct the cave only after Venice.
+Until then we can use the Lyssingsrum to enroll people in the practice of escucha and to spatialize the sound design for Holy Peat!

 Por supuesto siempre cuidando que no nos caguen,